 Note: Before readings are actually deleted a caution message is displayed; once readings have been deleted they cannot be recovered.
+To enable TWA to be calculated the last 24 hrs worth of readings are stored.

 The instrument can store up to 1,000 readings.
 The reading structure is fixed and may contain optional parameters not activated for your particular instrument configuration, i.e. oxygen, temperature and humidity.